2stable/authenticator.2stable.com/_posts/2021-04-14-reasons-to-choose-Authenticator-by-2Stable.md

 <br>

 #### No account required
 To start using Authenticator by 2Stable you don't need to set up an account or a phone number, all the data is saved on your iCloud account in encrypted form.
-To access your data you just need to remember your iCloud account.
+To access your data you just need to remember your password that you choose to encrypt your data and your iCloud account.

 <br>